IT & Computing

 OCR GCSE Computer Science (J276)

 What can it lead to?

-Upon successful completion of a BTEC First qualification or a Computer Science GCSE, learners may progress into employment within the IT/Computing industry and/or continue their study in the vocational area (e.g. AS/A level ICT, Computing or Computer Science, BTEC Nationals Level 3, dependent upon individual post-16 establishment entry requirements).
+Upon successful completion of an Information Technology Course or a Computer Science GCSE, learners may progress into employment within the IT/Computing industry and/or continue their study in the vocational area (e.g. AS/A level ICT, Computing or Computer Science, BTEC Nationals Level 3, dependent upon individual post-16 establishment entry requirements).